simon-rechermann/py_pdf2rmnotebook/README.md

 # py_pdf2rmnotebook
-Creates a reMarkable2 rmdoc file from one or multiple PDF having one or multipe pages.
+Creates a reMarkable2 rmdoc file from one or multiple PDFs having one or multipe pages.
 The rmdoc file can be moved to the reMarkable2 via drag and drop to the web Interface [Transferring files via web Interface](https://support.remarkable.com/s/article/Transferring-files-using-a-USB-cable) .
 ## General information
-This project is still in development and only tests with with python3.12 on ubuntu with a remarkable2 having Software verison 3.11.2.5 installed.
+This project is still in development and only tested with python3.12 on ubuntu with a remarkable2 having Software verison 3.11.2.5 installed.
 It should also work on windows and macOS with minor adaptions as python and java(draw2dj) are platform independent.
 However, I haven't tested it on other platforms so far.
 If you want to use it on windows raise a github issue, then I can add support for that.

 **Please create a backup of your files before copying the generated rmdoc file to your reMarkable**.
 It should't break anything but just to be safe [How to backup your data](https://remarkable.guide/guide/access/backup.html).